crohit92/express-gateway-plugin-jwt-extractor/README.md

-# express-gateway-plugin-example

-Generic plugin example for [Express Gateway](http://www.express-gateway.io/)

-It shows all extension points available in the Express Gateway Plugin Engine 1.2.0
+#express-gateway-plugin-jwt-extractor
+This plugin is written to override the default JWT policy of Express gateway

 ### Getting Started in 5 minutes: